anevolina/GoogleCalendar/core/readme.md

 #### `create_event(user_id, message)`
 Function will parse given raw `message`, searching for date, time, attendees and location, and then publish an event at Google Calendar for given `user_id`.
 If it couldn't find date and/or time it'll create an event for the whole current day.
+It'll raise `GCUnauthorisedUserError` exception if we don't have credentials for given user.

 *Input*
 `user_id: integer` - user id as it is in the internal database
 `message: string` - user input